HobbySoft6/IssAPIAccess/README.md

 # IssAPIAccess
-integrate with Iss API to retrieve position and people information
+integrate with Iss API to retrieve craft location and people information